 Each disabled student who indicates that they have a mobility impairment, visual impairment and/or a hearing impairment will be sent a Personal Emergency Evacuation Plan questionnaire in advance of them arriving on campus.
 Unless this is completed prior to the student’s arrival, the university cannot hand over the keys to the room the student has been allocated.

-While Hatton and Chapman House have their wheelchair accessible rooms on the ground floor, there is no ground floor wheelchair accessible accommodation in Feilden House.
-Unfortunately, this means that at the present time we have no ground floor wheelchair accessible accommodation for undergraduate students.
+Hatton and Chapman House have their wheelchair accessible rooms on the ground floor, but there is no ground floor wheelchair accessible accommodation in Feilden House.

 Feilden House has been fitted with two evacuation lifts.
 Currently these are operated by members of our Security team, although a project to enable disabled students to use these independently is currently underway.
 Once completed, this means that in the event of a fire students will be able to leave the building independently via these lifts.